-After flying to Cusco, we’ll make the short drive to the Sacred Valley of the Incas, where you can enjoy the breathtaking views and valuable art collection of the hacienda and enjoy a relaxing day as you acclimate to the altitude.
+After flying to Cuzco, we’ll make the short drive to the Sacred Valley of the Incas, where you can enjoy the breathtaking views and valuable art collection of the hacienda and enjoy a relaxing day as you acclimate to the altitude.

 This morning, visit Ollantaytambo to roam the site of the last living Inca village, set below ancient ruins.
 After this visit, spend time exploring daily life in Ollantaytambo before witnessing the preparation of a traditional Pachamanca, where native ingredients such as tubers, vegetables and meat are wrapped in layers of herbs and cooked on hot stones.